-2 For information on how individual organisations in Aotearoa New Zealand are categorised, see Public Service Commission.
+For information on how individual organisations in Aotearoa New Zealand are categorised, see Public Service Commission.
 Central government organisations.
 Retrieved 12 April 2023.

-- Tranche 2 organisations include Crown agents directed from 2022/23 to measure and report their emissions (via a Whole of Government Direction) and school boards of trustees, excluding state-integrated schools (via the Ministry of Education). - Tranche 3 organisations include the Reserve Bank of New Zealand, the Offices of Parliament, the Office of the Clerk of the House of Representatives, the Parliamentary Service, tertiary institutions (including Te Pūkenga - New Zealand Institute of Skills and Technology) and state-owned enterprises - encouraged from 2022/23 to measure and report their emissions.
+- Tranche 1 organisations include public service departments, departmental agencies and non-public service departments in the Executive Branch instructed (via Cabinet minute) to participate via a cabinet minute (New Zealand Cabinet, 2021). - Tranche 2 organisations include Crown agents directed to participate via a Whole of Government Direction and school boards of trustees, excluding state-integrated schools (via the Ministry of Education). - Tranche 3 organisations include the Reserve Bank of New Zealand, the Offices of Parliament, the Office of the Clerk of the House of Representatives, the Parliamentary Service, tertiary institutions and state-owned enterprises encouraged to participate.